Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities, and dignitaries.

 The couple reportedly borrowed a private jet from Tom Cruise to comfortably travel before and after the birth.
 They sold their first baby pictures for $7.6 million to People and Hello!
 Magazines.
 The couple donated all the profits to charity.
 Now the couple is divorced, and the media catches snapshots of the kids with each parent separately.

 Celebrity Pregnancies Catch Your Interest

 6. Marie Antoinette — 1781

 Her first child was a girl, and the second was a boy.
 During these two pregnancies, she wore and made fashionable the muslin dress.
-Such a dress hung looser and more comfortable for women expecting a baby.
+Such a dress hung looser and was more comfortable for women expecting a baby.

 Antoinette made history by continuing to wear the controversial dress after the first child was born.
 Scandalous!
 Nevertheless, the style soon became fashionable and quite the rage for those times.

 Grace Kelly wasted no time getting pregnant once she married Prince Ranier III of Monaco.
 Their cute baby girl, Princess Caroline, arrived nine months and four days from their marriage vows.